Skip to main content

 list_collection($collection)

 Lists all items in a collection, sorted and parsed.
-This powers your blog index.
+This powers your collection index pages.

 excerpt_from_html($html, $length)